Skip to main content

 Custom Command for Google Authentication

-Next, we will write a command named loginByGoogleApi to perform a programmatic login into Google and set an item in localStorage with the authenticated users details, which we will use in our application code to verify we are authenticated under test.
+Next, we'll write a command named loginByGoogleApi to perform a programmatic login into Google and set an item in localStorage with the authenticated users details, which we'll use in our application code to verify we are authenticated under test.

 The loginByGoogleApi command will execute the following steps: